romalev/consul-cluster-manager/README.md

  // port on wich consul agent is listening, if not specified default port will be used which is "8500" .put("port", consulAgentPort)
  // * false - enable internal caching of event bus subscribers - this will give us better latency but stale reads (stale subsribers) might appear.
- // * true - disable interbal caching of event bus subscribers - this will guve us stronger consistency in terms of fetching event bus subscribers,
+ // * true - disable internal caching of event bus subscribers - this will give us stronger consistency in terms of fetching event bus subscribers,
  // but this will result in having much more round trips to consul kv store where event bus subs are being kept.
  .put("preferConsistency", true);
 ConsulClusterManager consulClusterManager = new ConsulClusterManager(options);